bd-j/prospector/doc/models.rst

 --------------------------------

-A number of predefined sets of parameters (with priors) are available as dictionaries of model specifications from ``models.templates.TemplateLibrary``, these can be a good starting place for building your model.
+A number of predefined sets of parameters (with priors) are available as dictionaries of model specifications from `prospect.models.templates.TemplateLibrary`, these can be a good starting place for building your model.
 To see the available parameter sets to inspect the free and fixed parameters in a given set, you can do something like